victorbosneag/Gather_Manager/README.md

    - Tested positive for COVID
    - Tested negative for COVID
 2. Create a gathering and invite users.
 When adding the users to a meeting their statuses will be shown in order for the host to know wich people can attend safely also having the ability to cancel if too few people can come.
-3. Viewing the gatherings you're invited to while also seeing the host's name and email to aid in planning the gathering.
+3. Viewing the gatherings you're invited to, while also seeing the host's name and email to aid in planning the gathering.
-4. Searching for users' profiles in order to view what gatherings the user is invited to helping you plan around your invitees' availability.
+4. Searching for users' profiles in order to view what gatherings the user is invited to, helping you plan around your invitees' availability.

 ### Routing
 All routes (except for register and login) require the user to be logged in.
 There are 12 routes in total one of them (`/profile/<person_name>`) being dynamic in the sense that when a user navigates to a url of this type where `<person_name>` is the username of an actual user the user making the request will be presented with the profile page of the selected user.